 Aermotor Company Chicago, Illinois

-Dad found this engine in Lake Alfred Florida.
+My father found this engine in Lake Alfred Florida.

 The City of Lake Alfred used the engine to run a pump that pumped